ShyftNetwork/ganache-cli/README.md

 ### Contributing to Ganache CLI

 This is a distribution package where the core code is bundled to support browsers and reduce installation issues on all platforms.
 You can contribute to the core code via [ganache-core](https://github.com/trufflesuite/ganache-core).
-Shyft-Network
+Shyft------Network